 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
 Staff told us that if a patient asked for more privacy they would take them into another room.
-On the day of inspection, we noted reception computer screen could be seen through the window from outside the practice.
-We highlighted this to the practice manager and registered manager.
-We were later sent evidence that a privacy screen had been ordered to fit to the computer screen.
+The reception computer screens were not visible to patients and staff did not leave patients' personal information where other patients might see it.